rhythm-sharma/Comment-Widget/README.md

 ## Working

 #### User must satisfy following condition to do comments
+You can find signIn button by clicking hamberger-icon which opens side-navbar
 * User must be logged in
 * If user is new then user must signup(algorithm automatically signin if user signup)
 * tada! now user is good to go